Gathering Spaces

 Game Room - Today

-You'd never know that this room was once an unfinished storage room, but as we completed other house projects we determined a billiard room was a much needed respite.
+You'd never know that this room was once an unfinished storage room, but as we completed other house projects the homeowners determined a billiard room was a much needed respite.
 First we needed to finish out the space with insulation, drywall and flooring.
 Laying a floating bamboo floor over the poured concrete base and adding light gray-stained pine boards gave us a great backdrop for the room.
-Green walls, and a rustic-style billiards table with navy felt carried the color scheme from other areas in our house.
+Green walls, and a rustic-style billiards table with navy felt carried the color scheme from other areas in the house.